MacLoggerDX and WSJT-X

 In either case, MacLoggerDX can also log QSOs from WSJT-X, JTDX and JS8Call running on the same Mac or another Windows, Mac or Linux PC on the same LAN subnet, fill in call book details and then optionally upload them to LoTW, eQSL, etc. MacLoggerDX does not support the deprecated WSJT-X Secondary UDP Server Logged contact ADIF broadcast.

-MacLoggerDX logs the QSO Logged (5) UDP message documented in the WSJT-X public source code.
+MacLoggerDX logs the QSO Logged (5) UDP or the Logged ADIF (12) message documented in the WSJT-X public source code.

 Note: If you also import logged QSOs from WSJT-X ADIF files or log directly from another program (GridTracker, JT-Bridge etc.) you may end up with duplicate logged QSOs.